-The exhibition was the brainchild of Sir Henry Cole.
-We will find out more about him later.
-Together, Sir Henry Cole and Prince Albert developed the idea.
-Queen Victoria was persuaded to establish a Royal Commission for it with Prince Albert as President.
-The Royal Commission for the Exhibition of 1851 still exists today as a grant-making educational trust.
+As the idea for Exhibition took shape, Queen Victoria established a Royal Commission for it with Prince Albert as President.
+The Royal Commission for the Exhibition of 1851 still exists today as a grantmaking educational trust.

 Go through the gates using the gateway to the left.
 Look out for cyclists turning on the pathway.
 Cross over the road at the traffic lights.
 Take care here as this junction can be very busy.
 Go through the gap to the café then follow the path with trees on your left and the horse track and road on your right.
 Continue for about 200 metres until you find an information board and a round plaque in the ground.